juhana/vorple-if.com/docs/filesystem.md

 ## Other considerations

 * For simplicity's sake, Vorple's filesystem methods return just true or false to indicate if the operation succeeded or failed.
-If the actual reason for the failure is required, the BrowserFS methods can be used instead and they will throw an error that contains more details.
+If the specific reason for the failure is required, the BrowserFS methods can be used instead and they will throw an error that contains more details.
 * The filesystem is not immediately available when the page loads.
 It's possible